It’s not over until the (electronic) paperwork is done, is it? WriteLog makes this job pretty easy.

 At some point, the equivalent of a summary sheet is provided for you to fill out.
 It looks like this:

 WriteLog defaults all of the information it can from previous information.
 For example, your address is displayed (mine is not, because this is, after all, the Internet…).
 Select all of your correct information from the drop down menus (such as ‘Mode’, and ‘Band,’ etc.).

 Once you have all of your information filled out, click on the ‘OK’ button.
-Upon clicking ‘OK,’ you will then receive a standard Windows save dialog box that looks like this:
+Upon clicking ‘OK,’ you will then receive a standard Windows save dialog box (Version 10.x screen shot) that looks like this:

-Click on the ‘Save’ button (you don’t have to worry about the ‘Save as type’ being blank) and your Cabrillo text file is saved in your specified subdirectory.
-Since you checked ‘Display when done’ as part of the process, Notepad, the text editing tool in Windows, shows you the completed file.
-My test contest looks like this:
+Click on the ‘Save’ button (you don’t have to worry about the ‘Save as type’ being blank) and your Cabrillo text file is saved in your specified sub-directory.

 Email your file according to the log submission rules…and you’re done!